-YCCL must pay YRAPL a monthly license fee in an amount equal to 3% of net sales, from the operation of the KFC, Pizza Hut Casual Dining, Pizza Hut Home Service and Taco Bell restaurants in the territory by YCCL or its sublicensees and franchisees.
-YCCL must spend a specified minimum percentage of net sales to market, advertise and promote the brands and their products in the territory.
+YCCL must pay YRAPL a monthly license fee in an amount equal to 3% of gross revenue, net of certain taxes and surcharges, from the operation of the KFC, Pizza Hut Casual Dining, Pizza Hut Home Service and Taco Bell restaurants in the territory by YCCL or its sublicensees and franchisees.
+YCCL must spend a specified minimum percentage of gross revenues to market, advertise and promote the brands and their products in the territory.